Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Yeah well don't worry, I remember all of it.

-Andy Galbraith: The pots were her obsession.
+Andy Galbraith (Al Weaver): The pots were her obsession.
 They need urgent work.
 If they dry out then the clay can start to crumble.
 Apparently you have to just keep making tea in them.

-Holmes: Careful!
+Sherlock: Careful!
 Some of those skulls are over two hundred thousand years old.
-Have a bit of respect! the gunfire stops.
+Have a bit of respect! {the gunfire stops}.
 Thank you.

 Molly: What are you having?

-Holmes: Don't eat when I'm working.
-Digestion slows me down.
+Sherlock: Don’t eat when I’m working.
+Digesting slows me down.

 Molly: So you're working here tonight.